Skip navigation

 • purchasing sufficient insurance cover

-• ensuring the regular maintenance schedule takes natural hazards into consideration (for example, includes maintenance of retaining walls)
+• ensuring the regular maintenance schedule takes natural hazards into consideration

 • identifying and agreeing improvements to make the property safer, when those improvements should be carried out and how they should be funded

-• agreeing a plan with all owners for how you will respond to a natural disaster (for example, looking after vulnerable residents and identifying alternative accommodation)
+• agreeing a plan with all owners for how you will respond to a disaster (for example, looking after vulnerable residents and identifying alternative accommodation)

 • identifying who will coordinate the insurance recovery following an event (including making a claim and working with Toka Tū Ake EQC, private insurers and all owners to get the claim settled and the property repaired).
 Having an active body corporate or other management structure in place is a good idea to help ensure a consistent approach to settlement and to ensure everyone is kept informed.